Robert Vaughn (Montana rancher): Travel to and early life in Montana

 On March 4, 1864, Vaughn and six others left Youngstown for the gold fields of the Idaho Territory.
 They traveled by horse-drawn wagon to Council Bluffs, Iowa (which took 25 days), crossed the Mississippi River by ferryboat, and arrived in Omaha, Nebraska.
 They joined a large train of 65 wagons taking the Oregon Trail to points west.
 They followed the trail along the North Platte River until they reached the junction with the Bozeman Trail (about 50 mi northeast of Fort Laramie in Wyoming).
-John Bozeman, who had cut the Bozeman Trail only in 1863, led the Vaughn party and 19 other wagons out along the Bozeman Trail.
-They were joined by other wagons coming in from Fort Laramie, and soon numbered more than 100 wagons.
+John Bozeman, who had blazed the Bozeman Trail only the year before, led the Vaughn party and 19 other wagons out along the trail.
+The party was joined by other wagons coming in from Fort Laramie, and soon numbered more than 100 wagons.

 The wagon train arrived in Alder Gulch (near Virginia City, Madison County, Montana) on July 13, 1864.
 They were startled to learn they were not in the Idaho Territory but rather in the Montana Territory, which Congress had created on May 26, 1864, out of part of the Idaho Territory.
 His goal was to get rich mining for gold in Montana.
 He spent July and August working for the company of Boon & Vivian mining gold as a day laborer.
 In September 1864, he and four other men headed east (encountering petrified wood in the Tom Miner Basin in what is now Park County), but found no gold deposits.
-They returned to Alder Gulch, having spent 29 days in the wilderness.
+They returned to Alder Gulch having spent 29 days in the wilderness.

-In December 1864, Vaughn and three others took two mules and followed the Madison River to the Missouri River and the Missouri River up to Last Chance Gulch (in what is now the city of Helena, Montana).
+In December 1864, Vaughn and three others took two mules and followed the Madison River to the Missouri River and thence to Last Chance Gulch, in what is now the city of Helena, Montana.
 In the gulch, he dug drainage ditches (and found a mastodon tooth).
 He moved to nearby Nelson Gulch, and was present when a gigantic gold nugget worth $2,000 was discovered on the Maxwell & Rollins Co. claim on July 3, 1865.
 He stayed in Nelson Gulch for three years, working first as a miner and then opening a meat market.
 His goal still was to get rich mining, but he had no luck doing so.